|The Baltimore rowhouse defines whole parts of the City|

 Rowhouse materials: Brick facade, marble stoops and base, formstone

-Unlike many of its brethren in Boston, New York or Washington, the Baltimore rowhouse has no "English basement" but a standard basement.
-Instead of jamming in another tenement below the main level with steps going down from the sidewalk (the English basement), the Baltimore rowhouse is content to remove the front parlor only slightly from the curious passers-by by elevating it about 1-3' above the sidewalk.
-This requires somewhere between 3 to 10 risers formed from big solid marble slabs that are stacked up to form a stair.
-There would be normally a landing in front of the door.
-On a better house the landing may have a small porch and the entry door would have an outer double door and a second door behind a vestibule acting as an air lock.
+Unlike many of its brethren in Boston, New York or Washington, the Baltimore rowhouse has no "English basement" i.e. is less elevated above the sidewalk, allowing just a standard low basement and not too much excavation.
+Instead of jamming in another tenement below the main level with steps going down from the sidewalk (the "English" basement), the Baltimore rowhouse is content to remove the front parlor only slightly from the curious passers-by by elevating it about 1-3' above the sidewalk.
+This requires somewhere between 3 to 5 risers formed from big solid marble slabs stacked up to form a stair.
+There normally would be a landing in front of the door.
+At a better house the landing may have a small porch.
+The entry door would have an outer double door and a second door forming a vestibule which acts as an air lock.
 Those vestibules would have intricate mosaic tile floors, marble wainscots and sometimes lanterns hanging from a ceiling medallion.

 life on the stoop

 As noted, many times the rear terrain would be somewhat lower than the street and slope down to an alley.
 The rear yard, as wide as the rowhouse, was historically the place to dispose of waste and wastewater as well as the access for deliveries.
 Today the alley accommodates the sewer lines (with water and gas typically being the street or under the sidewalk) and often times the overhead electric lines.
-Thus, the yard continued to be a place that got little attention.
-Social life happened up front with the stoops as a place to sit and watch what was going on.
+Thus, the yard continued to be a place devoted to service function, not a show piece as in the suburbs.
+Social life happens up front with the stoops as a place to sit and watch what was going on.
 With modern life bringing new concepts of privacy to the home, back-yards today are often neatly decorated gardens allowing outdoor enjoyment even in dense urban quarters.

-The rowhouse as a housing type is by far not done.
+The rowhouse as a housing type is by far not "done".
 Many creative applications are possible.
 It gets reinvented in the streets of Denver, San Diego and London.
 Its main concept, stacked floors and a direct entrance from a sidewalk, can be replicated at the bottom of larger structures or on top of them.
-At our Printers Square project in Baltimore, my firm inserted two level units with stoops and front doors in a larger otherwise non descript former industrial building.
+At my firm's Printers Square project in Baltimore, we inserted two level units with stoops and front doors in a larger otherwise non descript former industrial building.
 My colleagues from Parameter Design built townhouses as penthouses on top of the large roof deck of the Silo Point project in Baltimore.
-The maybe most unusual application comes from the young Danish architect Bjarke Ingels who spliced two story townhomes as layers along the sloping walksways into his famous 10 story tall 8 house in Copenhagen.
+The maybe most unusual application comes from the young Danish architect Bjarke Ingels who spliced two story townhomes as layers along the sloping walksways into his famous 10 story tall 8-house in Copenhagen.

 The urban design that comes with the rowhouse, the matter of density, security, privacy and the issues of the alley as a place of grime and crime shall be the topic of another blog entry on the rowhouse.
 In it we will also explore if its is better to demolish vacant rowhouses or preserve them for future use.